bdwilson/acurite/README.md

 4. Hopefully you're getting sensor data now, go to http://your.ip.address/weewx and verify that you are getting data from your sensors and check /var/log/syslog if you're not.
-You won't get pressure data, so here's where your SmartHUB comes in.
+You won't get pressure data, so here's where your SmartHUB comes in. ''If you don't have a SmartHUB, you're done.
+If you want to send your Weewx data to other providers, check the config file in /etc/weewx/weewx.conf''.
-5. Configure your Rpi to be an [ethernet bridge](https://willhaley.com/blog/raspberry-pi-wifi-ethernet-bridge/).
+5. If you have a SmartHUB that is configured with at least one sensor, then keep going.
+Configure your Rpi to be an [ethernet bridge](https://willhaley.com/blog/raspberry-pi-wifi-ethernet-bridge/).
 Again, you need to be using Wifi to connect to your lan so you can use ethernet to connect to your SmartHUB.
 The linked instructions worked perfect for my Pi 1 B+, and should work for newer devices.
 Don't connect your SmartHUB yet.
-6. Add an entry to /etc/hosts on your device, it should look similar to below, but with the ip address (wireless lan IP) of your Pi - use ifconfig -a command to get this if you're not sure:
+6. Add an entry to /etc/hosts on your device, it should look similar to below, but with the ip address (wireless lan IP) of your Pi, same one from step #4.
 <pre>
 192.168.XX.XX  hubapi.myacurite.com
 </pre>